ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

     </converters>
     ```

-### introspectSchema
+### introspect-schema

 Executes GraphQL introspection query against specified `graphql.endpoint` and saves the underlying schema file as
 `schema.graphql` under build directory.
 In general, this goal provides limited functionality by itself and instead
-should be used to generate input for the subsequent `generateClient` goal.
+should be used to generate input for the subsequent `generate-client` goal.

 **Attributes**